 First, let's modify the application.
 Open the code editor from Cloud Shell.

-HelloWorldAspNetCore and update one of the default messages:
+HelloWorldAspNetCore and update the default message to this:

 Save the changes and then go back to Cloud Shell.
 Inside